 Sharing files in Microsoft Teams

-The file sharing features in Teams let users share content with other Teams users in their organization.
+In Microsoft Teams, users can share content with other Teams users within and outside their organization.
 Sharing in Teams is based on the settings configured in SharePoint and OneDrive, so whatever you set up for SharePoint and OneDrive will control sharing in Teams as well.

 Configure sharing in OneDrive and SharePoint